 A: Because you will need these letters when you apply for medical school, it is a good time to try to reconnect with your professors.
 If this is not possible, you may have to get letters from supervisors, mentors, and service supervisors.

 Q: If I've already applied to the Brody School of Medicine, do I still have to complete the application?

 A: Yes.
-You still need to complete the whole application in its entirety including the essay portion of the application.
-In addition, you will be required to submit an additional letter of recommendation for your acceptance in the Summer Program for Future Doctors.
+You still need to complete the application in its entirety including the essay portion of the application.
+In addition, you will be required to submit one letter of recommendation for your acceptance in the Summer Program for Future Doctors.
 Also required is the signed release form giving the Office of Admissions permission to release your AMCAS application information to our office for the Summer Program file.
 This release form is available for download on the program website.
-You do not need to submit transcripts.
+You do not need to submit transcripts or additional letters.

 Q: When is the application deadline?

 A: The deadline for applying is March 1st.